Joan Bamford Fletcher

 Joan Bamford Fletcher MBE (July 12, 1909 – April 30, 1979) was a Canadian member of the First Aid Nursing Yeomanry.
-In 1945, Fletcher commanded a force of surrendered Japanese soldiers and used them to escort 2,000 Dutch civilian captives from a civilian internment camp at Bangkinang, Indonesia to safety.
-Fletcher was named a Member of the Order of the British Empire (MBE) for her services.
+In 1945, Fletcher commanded a force of surrendered Japanese soldiers and used them to escort 2,000 Dutch civilian captives from a civilian internment camp at Bangkinang, Dutch East Indies (now Indonesia) to safety.
+Fletcher was appointed a Member of the Order of the British Empire (MBE) for her services.
 The 2001 documentary Rescue from Sumatra is based on her actions.

 Early life

 Fletcher was born in Regina, Saskatchewan in 1909, the daughter of British immigrants.
 Her father's family had been successful cotton merchants and she was sent to a boarding school in England.
 She later studied at Les Tourelles in Brussels, Belgium, and also in France.

 When Fletcher returned to Canada, she worked in the Regina office of the Prairie Farm Rehabilitation Administration and helped her father breed and raise horses.